lab1092/blender-manual_ja/manual/game_engine/logic/actuators/2d_filters.rst

    2D Filters: Motion Blur.

-You can enable Motion Blur filter using a :guilabel:`Python` controller: from bge import render render.enableMotionBlur(0.85)
+You can enable Motion Blur filter using a *Python* controller: from bge import render render.enableMotionBlur(0.85)